Nightjar: Dynamic Adaptive Speculative Decoding for Large Language Models Serving: Multi-Armed Bandit for Speculative Length Selection

 Algorithm~\ref{alg:nightjar} details the execution flow.
 To handle the asynchronous nature of continuous batching, Nightjar maintains independent state variables for each batch size $B$, organizing time into a hierarchical structure of \textit{blocks} (indexed by $j_B$) and \textit{bins} (indexed by $b_B$).

-\textbf{Initialization and Bin Selection.} For every time step $t$, the algorithm identifies the current batch size $B$ and determines the strategy for the current bin.
-As shown in Lines~\ref{line:bin_check}-\ref{line:bin_set}, at the onset of a new bin (when the round counter $\tau_B=1$), the bin is designated as an \textit{exploration} bin with probability $1/\sqrt{b_B}$ and as an \textit{exploitation} bin otherwise.
-This decaying exploration probability ensures that the system explores aggressively in the early stages to gather statistics but progressively converges to the optimal policy as the bin index $b_B$ increases.
+\textbf{Initialization and Bin Selection.} For every time step $t$, the algorithm identifies the current batch size $B$.
+Critical decision-making occurs at the onset of a new bin (when the round counter $\tau_B=1$).
+At this step, the algorithm determines the bin type: it is designated as an \textit{exploration} bin with probability $1/b_B$ and as an \textit{exploitation} bin otherwise.
+This decaying exploration probability encourages more exploration in early stages and gradually shifts toward exploitation as $b_B$ increases.

-\textbf{Execution and State Evolution.} During an exploration bin, the speculative length $\gamma_t$ is sampled uniformly from the available search space to ensure coverage (Lines~\ref{line:explore_start}--\ref{line:explore_end}).
-Conversely, in an exploitation bin, the algorithm selects $\gamma_t$ by solving Eq.~\eqref{eq:exploitation_min} to maximize system efficiency (Lines~\ref{line:exploit_start}--\ref{line:exploit_end}).
-Following the execution of $\gamma_t$, the system observes the reward $r_t(\gamma_t)$ and updates the internal counters (Line~\ref{line:play}).
+\textbf{Arm Selection and Execution.} If it is an exploration bin, $\gamma$ is sampled uniformly from the available search space to ensure coverage (Lines~\ref{line:explore_start}--\ref{line:explore_end}).
+Conversely, in an exploitation bin, the algorithm selects the optimal $\gamma$ by solving Eq.~\eqref{eq:exploitation_min} (Lines~\ref{line:exploit_start}--\ref{line:exploit_end}).
+For all subsequent steps within the bin, the system executes this fixed $\gamma$, observes the realized goodput $g_t$, and updates the internal counters.
+This locking mechanism is essential for bounding the switching cost.

 A key feature of Nightjar is its exponential time scaling.
 A bin concludes when the round counter $\tau_B$ exceeds $\sqrt{H_B}$, and a block concludes when the bin counter $b_B$ exceeds $\sqrt{H_B}$ (Lines~\ref{line:hier_start}--\ref{line:hier_end}).
 Upon the completion of a block, the block size is updated via $H_B \gets 2^{j_B-1}$.
 This exponential growth ensures that as the history length $j_B$ increases, the duration of stable exploitation phases grows significantly, allowing the system to capitalize on refined goodput estimates.